 Ultimately, Carolyn quit her job, seeking part-time employment so that she can volunteer with her extra hours- and help her daughter with her burgeoning business.

 Carolyn Burton poses with (Front L-R) Angie, Eduar, Juan, and Christian, whom she sponsors through World Vision.
 In the back (L-R) are Heidi, Carolyn, Paola, and Emerzon.
 Heidi, Paola, and Emerzon are sponsored by Monica and Carolyn's church at home in Clarenville, Newfoundland.
-Photo: Monica Snow
+Photo: courtesy of Monica Snow

 Monica, meanwhile, has been a World Vision Youth Ambassador since grade 8, and the idea for an ethical shop came soon after that first trip to Honduras, even before they saw an ethical workshop firsthand.